Updated March 2023

 Elasticsearch is a distributed search and analytics engine.
 It is built on top of Apache Lucene.

 Elasticsearch was first released in 2010 by the company now known as Elastic.
-It was originally completely open source, but recent license changes have limited its usage.
+It was originally completely open source, but license changes have limited its usage.
 More on that below.

 Elasticsearch is part of a group of three technologies that work together and are known collectively as the ELK stack.
 This collection includes Elasticsearch, the database; Logstash, aggregation and processing tool; and Kibana, the dashboard tool.